JDawg747/Bitcoin-Price-Tracker-API-/README.md

 Clone this repo with $ git clone https://github.com/JDawg747/Bitcoin-Price-Tracker-API-.git

-Make sure to install all of the requirements detailed in 'requirements.txt'
+Make sure to install all of the requirements detailed in 'requirements.txt' with 'pip install -r requirements.txt'